-Of the parcels identified at the beginning of the project, there remain only seven owners from whom the agency requires possession:
+Of the parcels identified at the beginning of the project, there remain only five owners from whom the agency requires possession:

-- One for which the appraisal has been completed and the offer is pending. - BBII need date is October 2019. - One in Segment 3 for which offer was recently made. - One parcel in Segment 2 needed as soon as possible. - The site is owned by UPRR, which has agreed to issue an early entry permit. - Four that are in redesign. - SWS-1, needed in February 2019. - Owned by SamTrans, which has agreed to issue a permit upon approval of design. - One parcel in Segment 3, needed in June 2019. - Two parcels in Segment 4, needed in February 2019.
+- One for which the appraisal has been completed and the offer is pending. - BBII need date is October 2019. - One in Segment 3 for which we are applying for a permit from Santa Clara Valley Water District (SCVWD). - One parcel in Segment 2. - The site is owned by UPRR, which has issued a permit. - Four that are in redesign. - SWS-1, needed in February 2019. - Owned by SamTrans, which has agreed to issue a permit upon approval of design. - One parcel in Segment 4, needed in February 2019.